Are Doctors Biased Against Patients? And if so, does it affect the treatment they provide.

 - The more that a specialty had direct interaction with patients the more likely they were to report a bias.

-Only a small percentage of the doctors in this survey reported that their biases affected the treatment they give.
+Only 16% of the doctors in this survey reported that their biases affected the treatment they give.
 I have a feeling this is likely where the doctors weren’t being completely honest.
 It’s one thing to admit to a bias, it’s another thing to admit that it actually affects the level of care that you give.
 Interestingly, of the doctors who reported that their bias affects treatment, 25% said that they actually give better treatment to those who they are biased against because they overcompensate for their bias.

-Top Doctor Biases
+Top Causes of Doctor Bias

-Weight came in second.
+Heavier weight was a very close third.
 I find this humorous given the number of medical professionals I’ve met who are grossly overweight.
 Perhaps it’s only the fit ones that judge their patients based on weight, but I doubt it.
 More male doctors than females reported this as a bias.
 At least they are aware, but you’d think that as doctors they’d also be aware that it’s not always within the patient’s control.

 Which doctors are more likely to be biased?